Glossary of Terms

 Filtering involves putting the oil through a thick layer of cotton to trap any tiny particles of olive fruit that may be in the oil.

-As a general rule, the fruit particles – similar to pulp in orange juice – can really enhance the taste and flavor of the extra virgin olive oil.
+As a general rule, the fruit particles – similar to pulp in orange juice – can really enhance the taste and flavour of the extra virgin olive oil.
 However, over time those same fruit particles will eventually ferment.
 That’s why there is a best before date on the bottle.

 First press is no longer an official definition for olive oil.
 A century ago, oil was pressed in screw or hydraulic presses.
-The paste was subjected to increasingly high pressures with subsequent degradation in the flavor of the oil.
+The paste was subjected to increasingly high pressures with subsequent degradation in the flavour of the oil.
 Today the vast majority of oil is extracted in continuous centrifugal systems.

-Technically, olive oil which has had herbs or fruits infused in them cannot be called olive oil.
+Technically, olive oil which has had herbs or fruits infused in them cannot be called extra virgin olive oil.
 According to IOOC regulations it must be called “fruit juice”.
 In reality, few producers comply with this and you will see labels such as “lemon infused olive oil” or “Basil Olive Oil”.